 A worldwide catastrophe has occurred during which young Stephanie has been abandoned alone in her home by her parents.
 She fearfully hides from unseen monsters that seem to be in the house.
 Her parents then return, apologising for having abandoned her.
 As they settle back into a normal life, they appear concerned about something that has affected Stephanie.

 Akiva Goldsman is a name I dread whenever it comes across the credits of a film.
 His is a name that crops up in material I have to review here with depressing regularity.
 I have no problem calling Goldsman the single worst screenwriter at work in Hollywood today.
-Goldman has laid a swathe of atrocities across the genre with his scripts for the likes of Batman Forever (1995), Batman & Robin (1997), Practical Magic (1998), I, Robot (2004), I Am Legend (2007), Angels & Demons (2009), Insurgent (2015), The Dark Tower (2017) and Rings (2017), as well as his having produced Hancock (2008), Jonah Hex (2010) and several films, Deep Blue Sea (1999) and Mindhunters (2004), for the perpetually dreadful Renny Harlin, the tv mini-series adaptation of Arthur C. Clarke’s Childhood’s End (2015) and Guy Ritchie’s King Arthur: Legend of the Sword (2017).
+Goldman has laid a swathe of atrocities across the genre with his scripts for the likes of Batman Forever (1995), Batman & Robin (1997), Practical Magic (1998), I, Robot (2004), I Am Legend (2007), Angels & Demons (2009), Insurgent (2015), The Dark Tower (2017) and Rings (2017), as well as his having produced Hancock (2008), Jonah Hex (2010) and several films, Deep Blue Sea (1999) and Mindhunters (2004), for the perpetually dreadful Renny Harlin, the tv mini-series adaptation of Arthur C. Clarke’s Childhood’s End (2015), Guy Ritchie’s King Arthur: Legend of the Sword (2017) and the remake of Firestarter (2022).
 Stephanie was Goldsman’s second outing as director.
 His first directorial film was the universally derided Winter’s Tale (2014).
 (See bottom of the page for a full list of Akiva Goldsman’s credits).

 With the black mark of Winter’s Tale against him and in consideration of Goldsman’s ability to turn everything he writes and produces to shit, I had little expectation for Stephanie.
 Not to mention that Blumhouse saw fit to withdraw Stephanie from its initially announced theatrical release and quietly dumped it to dvd with no promotion.
 There is not even a trailer available – the one listed below is just a scene from the film.
 (In fact, the film ended up being widely pirated online before it was even released to dvd).
 All of which made watching the film quite a surprise in that Akiva Goldsman actually confounds all of one’s expectations and delivers a halfway watchable effort.